ntu-aris/ntu_viral_dataset/sensor_calibration.md

 <p style="text-align: center;">Fig 3.
 Matlab stereo calibration process 2</p>

-Then you may select the number of the parameter or what to optimize.
-To start the calibrate, press the calibration button.
+There are different options in calibration parameter settings.
+In this sample case, we aim to discover the 3rd coefficients in the distortion parameter.
+After selecting the parameter, press the calibrate button on the top

 <a name="fig-viral-eval-files"></a>
 <p align="center">